-On May 17, 2007, HDPL entered into a two-year sponsorship agreement with EMBARQ.
+HDPL continued the second year of a two-year sponsorship agreement with EMBARQ.
 This agreement provides HDPL financial support for online tutoring and 24/7 reference services for our patron base.
 In return for the financial support, HDPL will promote the services and feature the EMBARQ logo on all such promotions.